NYPL/digarch/staging/Archivist-Workstation-Processing.md

 * Appraise the files.
 * Ascertain the arrangement of the files.
-* Use information like file naming conventions, how the files relate to each other, and whether there are possible duplicates.
+* Note file naming conventions, how the files relate to each other, and  possible duplicates.
 * You can sort the .csv file by size, checksum, date, file , or path.

 ### Arrangement
-* Create a new folder named /M12345_FAcomponents on the drive you received at the same folder level as /M12345_workingfiles when you are ready to arrange files.
+* Create a new folder on the drive you received at the same folder level as /M12345_workingfiles.
+* Name the folder /M12345_FAcomponents.
 	* Within this folder create a folder for each FA Component using the following naming convention M12345_ER_1, M12345_ER_2.
 	* Create an objects folder within each ER_# folder.
 	* Move the files into the new FA Component objects folders as your process the files.